Skip to Content

 UK cities

+Chart showing employment rates in UK cities from 2004-2023.
 Employment rates have fluctuated over the last two decades but have risen in most cities over the last ten years.
-The employment rate in Glasgow has risen from a low point in 2012 (58%) to 72% in 2022.
+The employment rate in Glasgow has risen from a low point in 2012 (58%) to 71% in 2023.
+Glasgow's employment rate is mid-ranking among this selection of UK cities, and below the Scottish and UK average rates.

 Job density: the number of jobs per working-age resident and is used as indicator of labour demand.
 A job density greater than one indicates that there is more than one job per person for the working age population.
 Glasgow has consistently had a job density slightly higher than one over the last two decades; in 2021, Glasgow's job density was 1.03.
 Job density has risen in Manchester in the last decade to 1.23 in 2021, the highest level among UK cities outside of London.
 Birmingham, Liverpool and Sheffield have consistently had low job density over the last two decades.

-In 2022, male employment rates were higher than female employment rates in Scotland, in the UK and in most of the selected UK cities, with the exception of Edinburgh.
-Nottingham had the lowest female employment rate (55%) of the cities compared, while Edinburgh had the highest female employment rate (80%).
+Chart showing rates of employment by gender in UK cities in 2023.
+In 2023, male employment rates were higher than female employment rates in Scotland, in the UK and in most of the selected UK cities, with the exception of Sheffield, where the female employment rate was 0.5 percentage points above the male rate.

-In 2022, workers born outside the UK made up 22% of the workforce in Glasgow, higher than the UK (19%) and Scottish average (14%).
-The cities with the highest percentage of migrant workers were Edinburgh and Nottingham (both 33%).
+Chart showing the proportion of workers in UK cities who were born outside of the UK in 2023.
+In 2023, workers born outside the UK made up 18% of the workforce in Glasgow, lower than the UK (20%) average, but higher than the Scottish average (14%).
+The cities with the highest percentage of migrant workers were Nottingham (38%) and Birmingham (36%).
+The lowest rates were in Leeds (13%) and Newcastle (13%).

 Notes